LiveHelperChat/doc/docs/development/modifying-widget.md

 In this tutorial I'll try to explain how to modify new widget.
 For old widget you can refer to [this article](../debug.md#chrome)

+Recommended way to change the look is directly from [themes](../theme/theme.md#custom-css) custom css section.
+You can change there independently widget content style and status icon style.

 New widget CSS files are located at

 > design/defaulttheme/css/widgetv2